-You can use your Squarespace Domain’s Advanced DNS Settings panel to forward the domain to a different site or page.
+You can use your Squarespace Domain’s DNS settings panel to forward the domain to a different site.
 When visitors enter the domain, they’ll see the other site, and the other site’s URL will display in the browser address bar.
 This can be helpful if you want to use the domain for a different site, but it’s not eligible for transfer.

 You can also use these settings to forward a subdomain.
 This is useful if you have another element of your brand on a second site, like a store or blog, that you’d like to direct to another site.